-An important limitation of this analysis is that it does not take into account repeat visits to an ED within 30 days of hospital discharge or use of observation status.
+An important limitation of this analysis is that it does not consider repeat visits to an ED within 30 days of hospital discharge or use of observation status.
 If the community paramedicine projects were associated with an increase in repeat ED visits or use of observation status, potential net savings associated with the post-discharge projects would be lower.
 Effects on ED visits within 30 days were not discussed due to a lack of readily available data on repeat ED visits to partner hospitals by persons who were eligible for the post-discharge projects but not enrolled.
 Medicare Hospital Compare, the source of historical data on 30-day readmission rates at partner hospitals, does not report rates of ED visits within 30 days of discharge.

 The evaluation team did not compare 30-day ED revisit rates for participants to 30-day ED revisit rates reported in studies conducted in other hospitals, because the hospitals included in such studies may have patient populations that differ from those of participating hospitals in ways that could affect our conclusions.
-We did not attempt to assess the number of patients placed on observation status, because these patients can be difficult to track due to inconsistencies in availability of data on patients placed on observation status and the methods used to identify them.4 Furthermore, recent research by the Medicare Payment Advisory Commission (MedPAC) finds that nationwide increases in observation stays and ED visits have been smaller than the decrease in readmissions.5 If the hospitals that participated in the post-discharge projects are similar to hospitals nationwide, the reductions in readmissions that we observed are not fully offset by increases in observation stays and ED visits.
+We did not attempt to assess the number of patients placed on observation status because these patients can be difficult to track due to inconsistencies in availability of data on patients placed on observation status and the methods used to identify them.4 Furthermore, recent research by the Medicare Payment Advisory Commission (MedPAC) finds that nationwide increases in observation stays and ED visits have been smaller than the decrease in readmissions.5 If the hospitals that participated in the post-discharge projects are similar to hospitals nationwide, the reductions in readmissions that we observed are not fully offset by increases in observation stays and ED visits.

 The post-discharge projects have demonstrated capability to reduce hospital readmissions within 30 days among persons with the chronic conditions they target.
-The projects also increased the likelihood that patients will take medications for these conditions as directed, because community paramedics reconciled patients' prescriptions, reviewed the instructions for taking the medications, and assisted patients with medication refills, if needed.
+The projects also increased the likelihood that patients will take medications for these conditions as directed, because community paramedics reconciled patients' prescriptions, reviewed the instructions for taking the medications and assisted patients with medication refills, if needed.
 Moreover, community paramedics have referred patients to providers of other services that can improve their ability to manage their conditions and their overall well-being.
 The projects potentially avoided costs, primarily for the Medicare and Medi-Cal programs.

-- The three Frequent EMS User projects enrolled 260 persons between July 2015 and March 2019.

-- The San Diego project suspended operations in December 2017 due to a lack of funding but relaunched in June 2019.

-- San Francisco launched a new Frequent EMS User project in September 2018.

-- The projects potentially avoided costs of \$1

-million by reducing ambulance transports and

-ED visits.
-A substantial share of potential

-savings accrued to ambulance transport

-agencies and hospitals because a large

-percentage of patients were uninsured.
+- The three Frequent EMS User projects enrolled 398 people between July 2015 and March 2020. - The Frequent EMS User projects have linked clients to multiple types of providers of nonemergency services, including mental health providers, substance use treatment programs, food assistance programs, housing assistance programs, transportation assistance programs, and domestic violence resources. - The projects potentially avoided costs of at least \$966,140 by reducing ambulance transports and ED visits.
+A substantial share of potential savings accrued to ambulance transport agencies and hospitals because 59% of patients were uninsured.

-The three Frequent EMS User projects enroll people who call 911 and/or who have ED visits frequently and whose use of emergency services is not routinely warranted by their medical condition.
+The three Frequent EMS User projects enroll people who call 911 or who have frequent ED visits and whose use of emergency services is not routinely warranted by their medical condition.
 The goal of these projects is to reduce frequent EMS users' dependence on EMS agencies and EDs for care.
-Community paramedics assess patients' physical, psychological, and social needs and provide individualized case management to link them with providers of nonemergency services.
+Community paramedics assess patients' physical, psychological and social needs and provide individualized case management to link them with providers of nonemergency services.
 Patients remain enrolled in the projects until community paramedics believe that the patients no longer need the project's services.
-Criteria for determining that a patient no longer needs services emphasize reaching important individual milestones, such as reduced frequency of 911 calls, obtaining housing, or maintaining sobriety.
+Criteria for determining that a patient no longer needs services emphasize reaching important individual milestones, such as reduced frequency of 911 calls, obtaining housing or maintaining sobriety.